 The researchers reported that unstressed women who ate the breakfast high in saturated fat had worse test results than unstressed women who ate a similar breakfast made primarily with monounsaturated fat.
 However, when any of the women reported having been under stress the previous day or before breakfast, the benefits of consuming the healthy fat disappeared.

 The women’s stress levels were assessed with a standardized questionnaire when they arrived for breakfast.
 The researchers also asked about any stress they had experienced the previous day.
 Minor irritants were ignored.
-Stressors that did matter included such things as having to clean up pain that a child had spilled all over the floor or struggling to help a parent with dementia.
+Stressors that did matter included such things as having to clean up paint that a child had spilled all over the floor or struggling to help a parent with dementia.
 “They’re not life-shattering events, but they’re not of the hangnail variety eithers,” Dr. Kiecolt-Glaser explained in a press release that accompanied publication of the study results.

 Rather than focusing on the detriments of stress, the researchers noted that their findings could serve as a reminder that aiming for healthy food choices on a daily basis would give you an advantage when stress does strike and promotes inflammation.